Can supervise: YES

 BACKGROUND:Interactive web-based physical activity interventions using Web 2.0 features (e.g., social networking) have the potential to improve engagement and effectiveness compared to static Web 1.0 interventions.
 However, older adults may engage with Web 2.0 interventions differently than younger adults.
 The aims of this study were to determine whether an interaction between intervention (Web 2.0 and Web 1.0) and age group (<55y and ≥55y) exists for website usage and to determine whether an interaction between intervention (Web 2.0, Web 1.0 and logbook) and age group (<55y and ≥55y) exists for intervention effectiveness (changes in physical activity).
 METHODS:As part of the WALK 2.0 trial, 504 Australian adults were randomly assigned to receive either a paper logbook (n = 171), a Web 1.0 (n = 165) or a Web 2.0 (n = 168) physical activity intervention.
 Moderate to vigorous physical activity was measured using ActiGraph monitors at baseline 3, 12 and 18 months.
 Website usage statistics including time on site, number of log-ins and number of step entries were also recorded.
 Generalised linear and intention-to-treat linear mixed models were used to test interactions between intervention and age groups (<55y and ≥55y) for website usage and moderate to vigorous physical activity changes.
 RESULTS:Time on site was higher for the Web 2.0 compared to the Web 1.0 intervention from baseline to 3 months, and this difference was significantly greater in the older group (OR = 1.47, 95%CI = 1.01-2.14, p = .047).
 Participants in the Web 2.0 group increased their activity more than the logbook group at 3 months, and this difference was significantly greater in the older group (moderate to vigorous physical activity adjusted mean difference = 13.74, 95%CI = 1.08-26.40 min per day, p = .03).
 No intervention by age interactions were observed for Web 1.0 and logbook groups.
 CONCLUSIONS:Results partially support the use of Web 2.0 features to improve adults over 55 s' engagement in a...

-Caperchione, CM, Vandelanotte, C, Corry, K, Power, D, Gill, N & Duncan, MJ 2018, 'Qualitative Exploration of the Feasibility and Acceptability of Workplace-Based Microgrants to Improve Physical Activity', Journal of Occupational and Environmental Medicine, vol. 60, no. 8, pp. e406-e411.View/Download from: UTS OPUS or Publisher's site
+Caperchione, CM, Vandelanotte, C, Corry, K, Power, D, Gill, N & Duncan, MJ 2018, 'Qualitative Exploration of the Feasibility and Acceptability of Workplace-Based Microgrants to Improve Physical Activity', Journal of Occupational and Environmental Medicine, vol. 60, no. 8, pp. e406-e411.View/Download from: Publisher's site

-Gabelhouse, J, Eves, N, Grace, SL, Reid, RC & Caperchione, CM 2018, 'Traditional Versus Hybrid Outpatient Cardiac Rehabilitation: A COMPARISON OF PATIENT OUTCOMES.', Journal of cardiopulmonary rehabilitation and prevention, vol. 38, no. 4, pp. 231-238.View/Download from: UTS OPUS or Publisher's site
+Gabelhouse, J, Eves, N, Grace, SL, Reid, RC & Caperchione, CM 2018, 'Traditional Versus Hybrid Outpatient Cardiac Rehabilitation: A COMPARISON OF PATIENT OUTCOMES.', Journal of cardiopulmonary rehabilitation and prevention, vol. 38, no. 4, pp. 231-238.View/Download from: Publisher's site

 Due to the suboptimal uptake of cardiac rehabilitation (CR), alternative models have been proposed.
 This study compared the effectiveness of a traditional supervised program in a medical setting versus a hybrid CR model, where patients transition to unsupervised programming.This was a prospective, 2-arm, nonrandomized study.
 Health-related quality of life (HRQoL), functional capacity, physical activity, diet, smoking, blood pressure, lipids, blood glucose, anthropometrics, and depressive symptoms were assessed before and after the 8-week program models.
 Program adherence and completion were also recorded.
 Both models offered outpatient supervised exercise sessions, group health education classes, and a resource manual.
 The hybrid model involved a blend of supervised and unsupervised, independent home-based exercise, and followup phone calls.One hundred twenty-five cardiac patients consented to the study, of whom 72 (57.6%) and 53 chose the traditional and hybrid programs, respectively.
 One hundred ten (traditional: n = 62, 86.1%; hybrid: n = 48, 92.3%; P > .05) participants completed their program.
 Significant improvements were observed for both models over time in HRQoL (P < .001), physical activity (P < .001), and diet (P < .001).
 Significant reductions in smoking (P = .043), systolic blood pressure (P < .001), total cholesterol (P < .001), low-density lipoprotein (P < .001), waist circumference (P < .001), and depressive symptoms (P < .001) were also observed.
 There were no significant differences pre- and postprograms between models for any outcome.Hybrid CR was not significantly different from the traditional model in terms of HRQoL, functional capacity, heart health behaviors, and risk factors, with no differences in completion rates.